<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[kid attacked by fisher cat]]></category>

-<guid isPermaLink="false">http://fishercatscreech.com/?p=41</guid>
+<guid isPermaLink="false">http://preview.fishercatscreech.com/?p=41</guid>

-<description><![CDATA[Kid walking to bus stop attacked by a fisher cat Fisher Cat Attack &#8211; Department of Environmental Management Officials are searching for a fisher cat that attacked a 6-year-old boy on Karen Drive in Hopkinton, Rhode Island on Monday June &#8230; <a href="http://fishercatscreech.com/fisher-cat-attacks-hopkinton-ri-child-bus-stop/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>
+<description><![CDATA[<p>Kid walking to bus stop attacked by a fisher cat Fisher Cat Attack &#8211; Department of Environmental Management Officials are searching for a fisher cat that attacked a 6-year-old boy on Karen Drive in Hopkinton, Rhode Island on Monday June 22, 2009.
+Police say the boy was waiting for the bus with his mother and &#8230; <a href="https://fishercatscreech.com/fisher-cat-attacks-hopkinton-ri-child-bus-stop/">Continued</a></p>

 <content:encoded><![CDATA[<h2>Kid walking to bus stop attacked by a fisher cat</h2>